Climate-Services-LCI/vulnerable-communities-platform/README.md

 ## Structure
 The repository is structured in the following way:

 Each of the five hazards has a folder.
 Each folder contains code developed for indicators (when applicable), as well as a metadata file outlining the methodology.
+Preliminary folders include code for layers considered in preliminary assessment but not used in final visualization.

 ## Questions
 Please direct any questions to the Climate Services team at LCI: